Buy vs Lease for the Self-Employed

 A self-employed consultant drives 18,000 business miles per year (4,500 personal).
 Vehicle: 2026 Toyota Sequoia (GVWR 7,300 lbs, over 6,000 threshold so eligible for the higher Section 179 SUV cap).
 Negotiated price $48,000.
 Business use 80%.

 Buy path: Section 179 election captures roughly $32,000 of the basis in year one (per the SUV cap).
-Bonus depreciation at 20% for 2026 captures another $3,200 of the remaining $16,000.
-MACRS depreciation handles the residual $12,800 over five years.
-Year one total depreciation: roughly $35,200 multiplied by 80% business use = $28,160 deduction.
-At a 25% combined marginal federal and SE-tax rate, tax savings in year one: roughly $7,040.
-Year-two MACRS deduction multiplied by 80%: roughly $1,840.
-Subsequent years similar.
-Total year-one tax savings concentrated heavily up front.
+100% bonus depreciation for 2026 captures the remaining $16,000 in full.
+Year one total depreciation: $48,000 multiplied by 80% business use = $38,400 deduction.
+At a 25% combined marginal federal and SE-tax rate, tax savings in year one: roughly $9,600.
+The basis is fully depreciated in year one, so no MACRS deductions carry into later years.
+Total tax benefit concentrated entirely up front.

 Lease path: Lease at $675 per month for 36 months = $24,300 in lease payments.
 Plus fuel, insurance, repairs, registration at perhaps $4,200 per year = $12,600 over three years.
 Total actual expenses: $36,900.
 Multiplied by 80% business use = $29,520 deductible over three years (roughly $9,840 per year).
 Tax savings at 25% rate: $2,460 per year, or $7,380 over three years.